silky/chrisdone-homepage/posts/favourite-comedians.markdown

 ## Chris Morris

-Chris Morris is a British satirist best known for his programme Brass Eye in the 90's.
+Chris Morris is an English satirist best known for his programme Brass Eye in the 90's.
 It's frankly an oustanding and overlooked piece of work, and his other work, including many shorts that you can find on YouTube, are just wonderful.
 Everything he has done has been bitingly